UNICORE-EU/uftp/README.md

  * pyuftpd - contains the production version of the uftpd server, written in Python

- * Auth server -  a set of services providing authentication for UFTP as well as data sharing features
+ * authserver -  a set of services providing authentication for UFTP as well as data sharing features

- * UFTP client - the standalone "uftp" client application
+ * uftp-client - the standalone "uftp" client application

- * Datashare - library containing support code for the data sharing feature
+ * datashare - library containing support code for the data sharing feature